Hexploration-Inc/portgen/README.md

 ## Overview

 PortGen is an open-source web application designed to help professionals showcase their work with zero hassle.
-It's an intelligent system that transforms your content—be it a resume, a folder of images, or project notes—into a stunning, professional portfolio website.
+It's an intelligent system that transforms your resume into a stunning, professional portfolio website.

 Our goal is to create the most seamless experience for generating a professional online presence, giving users full control over their narrative without needing to write a single line of code.